zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 there is still an opportunity to get it.
 Jessica sa ys, “I don’t know.
 What kind of merchandise are we talking about?”
 “Merchandise” (m erchandise) are products, things that you can buy, things that are sold by co mpanies.
 “Merchandise” usually refers to physical products.
 Jessica wants to know what kind of merchandise Nick is talking about.

-Nick says “We can start with a clothing line, and t hen branch out into household products, luggage, and even weight-loss products.”
+Nick says “We can start with a clothing line, and then branch out into household products, luggage, and even weight-loss products.”
 A “clothing line” would be clothes that are sold under a particular name – shi rts, pants, dresses, that sort of thing.
 The phrasal verb “to branch (branch) out” me ans to go into a different area, a different kind of, in this case, product from the  one that you started with.
 A celebrity might start with selling shirts that have  his name on it, and then he could branch out and sell pants and shoes and socks and o ther types of clothing.
 That would be “branching out.”

 Nick is suggesting that Jessica can branch out into  all sorts of things after she starts selling clothing.
 One of the things you can start selling in the future is “weight-loss” products.
 “Weight loss” refers to bec oming thinner, losing some of the weight that you have, not being as fat as you a re now.
 I mean, I’m not saying you’re fat – you, who are listening to this episode  – but you know, people in general.
 Americans have this problem.
 Jessica says,  “What are you implying?”
 She thinks that Nick is calling her fat, and of cou rse, you never want to call a woman fat.